Light-Wizzard/WeBookServer/README.md

-# WeBookServer is Pronounced Web Book Server
+# WeBookServer is Pronounced Web-Book Server

 This project is written in Qt C++, it has a Client called WeBookClient,